MP Estate Planning UK

 Do we need to act?

-• Not registered and treated as an FI or TDT: register before the relevant date.
+• Not registered and treated as an FI or TDT: register before the relevant deadline — 31 December 2025 for existing arrangements.

-• Unsure: seek professional help if a corporate trustee, professional manager or cross‑border assets are involved.
+• Unsure: seek professional help promptly from a solicitor or tax adviser, particularly if a corporate trustee, professional investment manager, or cross‑border assets are involved.

 SituationDeadlineAction

-Newly qualifying in year31 January after year endRegister within the rule
+Newly qualifying during a calendar year31 January after year endRegister within the deadline

-“Diary the date, check status, and register early to avoid penalties.”
+“Diary the date, check your status, and register early to avoid penalties.
+A few minutes of admin now could save £1,000 or more.”

 Conclusion

-A short, routine review of registration details will save time and reduce risk.
+A short, routine review of your trust registration details will save time and reduce risk — both with HMRC and with the banks and advisers you rely on.

-We recap the essentials: keep the trust register entry accurate, update the trust registration service within 90 days and keep the latest proof of registration ready to share.
+To recap the essentials: keep the Trust Registration Service entry accurate, update it within 90 days of any reportable change, and keep the latest digitally signed proof of registration ready to share with any obliged entity that asks for it.

-For 2025, check whether your arrangement is an FI or TDT for AEOI and diarise the 31 December / 31 January deadlines if relevant.
+For 2025, also check whether your trust arrangement is classified as an FI or TDT for AEOI purposes, and diarise the 31 December 2025 and 31 January deadlines if relevant.

-If capacity or complex changes make this hard, seek prompt professional support on behalf of the family.
+If capacity issues or complex changes make this difficult, seek prompt professional support from a solicitor or trust administration specialist on behalf of the family.
+As we always say — plan, don’t panic.

-Action plan: review the file, confirm beneficial owners and lead trustee data, check Government Gateway access and make any needed changes now.
-Keep a simple, living checklist so the arrangement stays compliant year after year.
+Action plan: review the trust file, confirm all beneficial owner and lead trustee data is correct, check Government Gateway access works, and make any needed changes now.
+Keep a simple, living checklist so the trust arrangement stays compliant year after year.
+England invented trust law over 800 years ago — the administration has moved online, but the fundamental duty of care remains the same.

 FAQ